crashvb/oc-mirror/README.md

 ## Overview

-A utility that can be used to mirror OpenShift releases between docker registries.
+A utility that can be used to mirror OpenShift releases, Operator releases, and atomic signatures between docker registries.

 ## Compatibility